d3b-center/d3b-tiru-flywheel-code-repo/README.md

 3. files/rename_file.py: Code renames a acquisition file based on user input.

 ## Other notes
-- DataViews can be a powerful tool for loading info into a pandas DataFrame and filtering to specific fields of-interest (e.g., instead of looping through all subject/sessions/files in a project, can narrow down to specific subjects or files, for example, and then only continue processing those)
+- DataViews can be a powerful tool for loading info into a pandas DataFrame and filtering to specific fields of-interest (e.g., instead of looping through all subject/sessions/files in a project, can narrow down to specific subjects or files, for example, and then only continue processing those)∂